-Sempervivum Red Rubin
+Colorful Succulents: Sempervivum Red Rubin

 Echeveria Perle von Nurnberg

-Jelly Bean Plant
+Colorful Succulents: Jelly Bean Plant

 Black Tree Aeonium

 These colorful succulents are beautiful on their own, especially when displayed in a unique planter.
 When added to a garden filled with other succulents, the varieties mentioned above are excellent at providing contrasting colors and breaking up a grouping of too much green.
-These are only a handful of the brightly and uniquely colored succulents that exist and there are many other succulents that can make a wonderful addition to your indoor garden.
+These are only a handful of the brightly and uniquely colored succulents that exist, and many other succulents can make a wonderful addition to your indoor garden.
 Use a few different types placed together in a large pot or an empty planter frame to create the most stunning visual displays.